-The definitions in this information guide are intended to familiarize you with the general terms in use.
+The definitions below are general definitions intended to familiarize you with some of the terms used in this guide.
 They have no legal value.
-You must verify with each department or agency to find out the definitions specific to each program or eligibility criterion.
+You must verify with each government department or agency to find out the definitions specific to each program and the eligibility criteria.

 Note concerning de facto spouses

-The definition of "spouse" varies from one program to another.
+The Civil Code of Québec does not recognize a surviving de facto spouse as a legal heir.
+However, some government programs make it possible for de facto spouses to receive benefits in the event of death, under certain conditions.
 You must check with each government department or body concerned to find out the eligibility criteria.
 As a rule, the spouses must have lived in a conjugal relationship for at least three years prior to the death of one of the spouses or for one year if a child was born or will be born shortly of their union or if a child was adopted.

-Amount paid to one of the spouses to compensate for his or her contribution to the enrichment, in property or services, of the patrimony of the other.
+An amount paid to one of the spouses to compensate for his or her contribution to the enrichment, in property or services, of the other spouse’s patrimony.

 De facto spouse

-Person living in a conjugal relationship with another person without the undertaking of marriage or a civil union.
+A person living in a conjugal relationship with another person without the commitment of marriage or civil union.